gernhan/english-learning/writing/kLish/kLish.md

 The consumption of beef increased sharply, similar to pork consumption which rose dramatically.
 The consumption of beef increased sharply, similar to pork rising dramatically.

+## Day 5

+### Writing Task 2

+#### Type of Essays

+1. OPINION

+- Argumentative (100%)
+  - You choose only one argument, prove it right and the other is wrong.
+- Discussion
+  - (50 - 50): You feel that both opinions are right.
+  - **_(70 - 30)_**: The type every examinee should choose.

+⇒ Always choose 70-30 type

+2. NON-OPINION

+- Account
+  - Causes
+  - Effects
+  - Solutions

+3. TWO-PART QUESTIONS

+- Mixed
+- Strange questions

+#### Common Errors

+⇒ Avoid idioms by all causes
+⇒ Should use: S + `, however`
+⇒ Avoid using: Last but not least, first and foremost

+1. Vague languages:

+- Environmental pollution is a _big thing_ in many countries around the world → Environmental pollution is a _serious problem_ in many countries around the world

+- Dumping waste into the water source without treatment is bad.
+  → Dumping waste into the water source without treatment is _detrimental_.

+2. Personal pronouns

+- If you want to develop the economy, you must sacrifice environmental protection → If governments want to develop their economy, there is often a trade-off between economic development and environmental protection

+3. Informal expressions

+- The fact that we develop the economy has resulted in a lot of waste and caused the Earth's ecosystem to suffer → The economic development has _resulted in_/_*released*_/_generated_ a huge amount of waste and _put pressure on_/_*damage*_ the Earth's ecosystem.

+4. Phrasal Verbs

+- We need to look into the source of problem in order to come up with feasible solution → We need to investigate the source of problem in order to come up with feasible solution

+5. Contractions: `Viết tắt`

+- don't
+  → do not

+- ignore littering (`Vứt rác bừa bãi`)

+6. Fragments

+- emissions

+- alleviate = reduce in quality

+7. Run-on

+8. Figures of speech - Cliché

+- Many species are facing extinction while we cannot find any approach to tackle illegal hunting.
+- Mitigate = alleviate